AnicetNgrt/jiro-nn/examples/housing/cr.typ

 I trained it for $500$ epochs on $8$ folds with mini-batches of size $128$.

-Considering the framework is CPU-bound, it trained on my personal computer for $43$ minutes when also computing $R²$ and validation loss for each epoch, and for $32$ minutes without additional computations.
+Considering the framework is CPU-bound, it trained on my personal computer for $43$ minutes when also computing various performance metrics for each epoch, and for $32$ minutes without additional computations.
 The data preprocessing pipeline took an insignificant amount of time to run prior to the training.

 Here you can see the average loss over the $8$ folds throughout the training: